-Until the 17th century the settlement lay on the right side of Bregalnica on today's toponym Selishte, more precisely under the Ostrets hill near the road leading to Bulgaria.
-From the first centuries of Turkish rule, Delcevo's position has not been widely available.
-In the middle of the 17th century, Sultan Mehmed IV resided in his area.
-During his visit there was a mass pilgrimage.
-It is assumed that the scrub was probably relocated to the present day, on the left side of Bregalnica at the time of this sultan.
-The city's mosque built in the 17th century is cited as evidence.
-Evlija Celebia for Delcevo says: “From Vinica we climbed the Kocani Mountain Mine, moving through the gorge and arriving in Tsarevo Selo after four hours.
-This is a Muslim village in the hem of a mountain and is decorated with 100 houses and one covered with a magnificent minaret mosque."
-The oldest part of the city is considered the Turkish colony that was created around the mosque.
-Until the 19th century Delcevo was a village, a Turkish colony, inhabited by a certain number of pure-blooded Turks and a large part of the Turkic population, called Pomaks, who did not know the Turkish language.
+Until the 17th century, the settlement lay on the right side of Bregalnica on the present toponym Selishte, more precisely under the hill of Ostrec near the road leading to Bulgaria.
+From the first centuries of Turkish rule there is not much information about the position of Delchevo.
+In the middle of the 17th century, Sultan Mehmed IV resided in his district.
+During his visit, mass conversion to Islam took place.
+It is presumed that the settlement probably moved to the present place, on the left side of Bregalnica, in the time of this sultan.
+The city mosque built in the 17th century is also cited as evidence.
+Evlija Çelebija says about Delchevo: “from Vinica we climbed the Kochani mountain ore, moving through the gorge and after four hours we reached Carevo Selo.
+"This is a Muslim village at the foot of a mountain and is decorated with 100 houses and a magnificent mosque with a minaret."
+The oldest part of the city is considered to be the Turkish colony that was created around the mosque.
+Until the 19th century Delchevo was a village, a Turkish colony, inhabited by a number of purebred Turks and a large part of the non-Turkish population, called Pomaks, who did not know the Turkish language.
 Only a few families were Macedonian.

-According to the 1981 census in Delcevo there were 2,099 households with a total of 8,065 inhabitants.
-It is estimated that in 1985 Delcevo had a population of about 9,000.
+According to the 1981 census, there were 2,099 households in Delchevo with a total population of 8,065.
+It is estimated that in 1985 Delchevo had about 9,000 inhabitants.